Christopher Pyne: Early years and education

 The fifth and youngest child of ophthalmic surgeon, Remington Pyne and his wife Margaret, Pyne was born in Adelaide, South Australia in 1967.
 He was educated at Saint Ignatius' College and the University of Adelaide, where he graduated with a Bachelor of Laws and was President of Adelaide University Liberal Club from 1987 to 1988.

 Pyne attained a Graduate Diploma in Legal Practice from the University of South Australia in 1991.
 In 2022, he was granted an Honorary Doctorate in the School of the Professions from his alma mater, the University of Adelaide.

 Background

-Pyne was a research assistant to Senator Amanda Vanstone and later became President of the South Australian Young Liberals from 1988–1990.
+Pyne was a research assistant to Senator Amanda Vanstone and later became President of the South Australian Young Liberals from 1988 to 1990.
 He was pre-selected as the Liberal candidate for the safe Labor seat of Ross Smith at the 1989 state election but was defeated by the sitting member and Premier of South Australia, John Bannon.
 He earned a Graduate Diploma of Legal Practice at the University of South Australia and began practising as a solicitor in 1991.